mozilla/anodejsholidayseason/localization/localization_part_2.md

 Just like the first time... `extract-pot` grabs all the Strings and updates the POT file.
 Next `merge_po.sh` updates each locale's PO file to match our codebase.
 You can now ask your L10n teams to localize any new or changed Strings.

 ### Gettext versus Not Invented Here
-It is easy enough to throw out Gettext and re-invent the wheel using an invented JSON format.
+It is easy enough to throw out Gettext and re-invent the wheel using a new JSON format.
 This is the strategy that most node modules take.
 If you have a healthy application, as you add locales and develop new features, you will find yourself frustrated by a thousand paper cuts.
 Without `merge_po.sh`, you'll have to write your own merge tools.